 - The existing pimples will get inflamed.

-- The microcomedones that were invisible will also be pushed to the surface.
+- The invisible microcomedones will be pushed to the surface.

 However, if your skin is not purging but breaking out, the scenario will be different.
 It will: